 Each candidate for senator positions must submit a petition bearing the signature of fifty members of the S.S.A. declaring their candidacy to the U.S.S.

-Each candidate for the positions of President, Vice President, and Directors of Organizational Affairs, Financial Affairs, Legislative Affairs, Diversity and Inclusivity, and Sustainability, must submit a petition bearing the signatures of one hundred members of the S.S.A. declaring their candidacy to the U.S.S.
+Each candidate for elected executive boardpositions must submit a petition bearing the signatures of one hundred members of the S.S.A. declaring their candidacy to the U.S.S.

 The Clerk of Elections shall prepare a list of the candidates and their activities to be published by Stoutonia preceding the election.